What is the MA Hospital Improvement Innovation Network (HIIN)

 Thank you, again for your continued support and commitment to improve patient care at your hospital and others across our network.

-During the HEN 1.0 phase of the project, the AHA/HRET HEN and SHAs worked with the hospitals and provided them with the education, tools and resources to drive improvement in the Partnership for Patients (PfP) clinical topic areas.
+During the Hospital Engagement Network (HEN) 1.0 phase of the project, the AHA/HRET HEN and SHAs worked with the hospitals and provided them with the education, tools and resources to drive improvement in the Partnership for Patients (PfP) clinical topic areas.

 In addition to equipping the hospitals with these tangible skills, the participants also gained a network of peers who they engaged with in-person and/or virtually to share best practices, lessons learned, while re-energizing and motivating one another to continue the work.
 By building this sense of community via the network and providing them with the tools they needed to begin to think about how they can make a change, implement change and test, the AHA/HRET HEN was been able to achieve many quantitative and qualitative results.